 If you’re missing the socialisation that you would usually get from your job, then try to think about other ways that you can be sociable instead.
-Many people find that the easiest way to do this is to incorporate regular visits to friends or family into their routine – or arrange for them to come and visit you.
+Many people find that the easiest way to do this is to incorporate regular visits or phone calls to friends or family into their routine.

 Having your own space and time to reflect and work on yourself is great – but spending too much time on your own can lead to unhealthy thought patterns and feelings of isolation.
 Humans are social creatures, so there’s nothing wrong with admitting to yourself or others that you’re feeling short of company before venturing out to find it!

-You could also try meeting like-minded people by going to a weekly class that teaches something that you’re passionate about e.g. art, yoga, photography etc. Putting yourself into new situations like this will boost your confidence, and if you approach your new connections with an open mind, you never know where your next opportunity might come from.
+You could also try meeting like-minded people by going to an online class that teaches something that you’re passionate about e.g. art, yoga, photography etc. Putting yourself into new situations like this will boost your confidence, and if you approach your new connections with an open mind, you never know where your next opportunity might come from.

 Throughout your job search, you may come across one or more opportunities that you really want, more than the rest.
 And while it’s healthy to get excited about the possibility of getting chosen for these opportunities, try to remember that even if you don’t, there will always be other openings and that the right job for you is out there somewhere.